 - Tijuana International Airport, Mexico.
 Giving that you don’t need separate visas for the USA and Mexico, Tijuana International Airport is the second most convenient way to get to and enjoy San Diego for the first time.
 The airport sits just 35 minutes away from the city.
 It might take longer, though, as you need to cross the border.

 - McClellan-Palomar Airport.
 Often an overlooked option, McClellan-Palomar Airport sits about 30 minutes from San Diego.
-Route choices here, however, might be limited.
+Route choices here, however, may be limited.

 - Long Beach Airport.
 Located three miles northeast of downtown Long Beach in Los Angeles County, Long Beach Airport accommodates first of all travelers that base in Los Angeles and explore San Diego during several road trips.

 - John Wayne Airport.
 John Wayne is located in Orange County, 1 hour 15 minutes away from San Diego, further increasing your options on how to get to this coastal gem.